Investors In People Silver Award Accreditation

 One of the front-line staff trying to help fight the Covid 19 pandemic is the Intensive Care Unit (ICU) Nurse.
-ICU Nurses are battling everyday to keep patients alive and as the entire world battles against Covid 19 the role of the Critical Care /ICU Nurse has become even more vital.
+ICU Nurses are battling every day to keep patients alive and as the entire world battles against Covid 19 the role of the Critical Care /ICU Nurse has become even more vital.

-Lets take a look into what you need to become a Critical Care / ICU Nurse and why now like never before being an ICU nurse is so important.
+Let’s take a look into what you need to become a Critical Care / ICU Nurse and why now like never before being an ICU nurse is so important.

-ICU Nurses care for patients who are experiencing life threatening health problems.
-The medical conditions of these patients are extremely complex, intense and demanding and the nurses need to possess specialised skills along with an in depth understanding of the human body and medical interactions.
+ICU Nurses care for patients who are experiencing life-threatening health problems.
+The medical conditions of these patients are extremely complex, intense, and demanding and the nurses need to possess specialised skills along with an in-depth understanding of the human body and medical interactions.

 You will need to be a registered nurse, this means studying towards a degree in nursing, but alongside this, you will also have the practical side of learning and gain experience in a range of healthcare settings.
-There are alternative ways to become a nurse such as Nursing degree apprenticeship, nursing associate, you will need to research to find the best way that suits your circumstances.
+There are alternative ways to become a nurse such as a Nursing degree apprenticeship, nursing associate, you will need to research to find the best way that suits your circumstances.

 Passing a Nursing and Midwifery Course (NMC) you will need to register with the NMC.
 From here you can progress to different nursing levels and specialisms.
-Choosing a Critical Care / ICU will require further training and qualifications, but everything will be geared to your area of speciality.
+Choosing a Critical Care / ICU will require further training and qualifications, but everything will be geared to your area of specialty.

-Technical ability – As a Critical Care / ICU Nurse you definitely need to have a comprehensive education and hands on experience.
+Technical ability – As a Critical Care / ICU Nurse you definitely need to have a comprehensive education and hands-on experience.
 Patient care is paramount, can be doing anything from inserting a central line, monitoring a patient’s neurological status, facilitating ventilatory support and so much more.
-Therefore having the technical know how is imperative.
+Therefore having the technical know-how is imperative.

-Be passionate – Being a Critical Care / ICU Nurse is so demanding, physically, mentally and emotionally.
+Be passionate – Being a Critical Care / ICU Nurse is so demanding, physically, mentally, and emotionally.
 Unfortunately, mortality rates are high due to the nature of the patient’s health and being in intensive care, so you need to push yourself back up for your next patient is so important.
 This will only come from truly loving your job.
-However, don’t forget there will be good times as well, when you see your patient successfully recover and go home, or have a heartfelt thank from the patient and their family and friends.
+However, don’t forget there will be good times as well when you see your patient successfully recover and go home, or have a heartfelt thank you from the patient and their family and friends.

 A team player – Like anything that is successful, it comes from working as a team.
-You will be in contact with so many other medical teams, including your day to day colleagues and you can only work well together by communicating and trusting each other.
+You will be in contact with so many other medical teams, including your day-to-day colleagues and you can only work well together by communicating and trusting each other.
 Everyone is there for the same reason, to helping people so working together to achieve that goal requires every single person.

 Organisational skills – Caring for multiple patients successfully requires fantastic organisational skills.
-A colleague needs to be able to find, read understand your notes on the patient files, medication schedule, observation charts etc is key, having missed information, or misplaced files is dangerous for all involved including the patient.
+A colleague needs to be able to find, read understand your notes on the patient files, medication schedule, observation charts, etc is key, having missed information, or misplaced files is dangerous for all involved including the patient.

-And importantly able to face difficult situations – As you can expect sometimes you will need to relay bad news to patient, family members of the patient and this is difficult.
+And importantly able to face difficult situations – As you can expect sometimes you will need to relay bad news to a patient, family members of the patient and this is difficult.
 People will react differently and being able to adjust in these situations is just as important as dealing medically with a patient.
 You will need to have a caring, understanding heart.

 Each nurse is important and especially during this time of COVID 19 we praise the work every nurse is doing.
 We at Cavendish Professionals have a longstanding history within the healthcare market and give thanks to each and every nurse we have worked with and continue to work with.
-Currently we have available positions with our clients as Critical Care / ICU nursing, so please contact the healthcare team if you wish to discuss further.
+Currently, we have available positions with our clients in Critical Care / ICU nursing, so please contact the healthcare team if you wish to discuss further.
 Thank you again for your hard work!!